Food Safety

 Safety Concerns of BHA as a Food Additive

-According to FDA, BHA was listed as a “Generally Recognized as Safe” (GRAS) ingredient in 1958 and it was approved as a food additive in 1961.
+According to FDA, BHA was listed as a “Generally Recognized as Safe” (GRAS) ingredient in 1958, and it was approved as a food additive in 1961.
 It is used to prevent spoilage of fats and oils and can be found in various food products including frozen meals, breakfast cereals, cookies, candy, ice cream, and meat products.
-While packaged food label data indicates BHA use has declined in recent years, it remains present in many food products, such as snack foods and cured meats, and including those marketed to children.
+While packaged food label data indicates that BHA use has declined in recent years, it remains present in many food products, such as snack foods and cured meats, and including those marketed to children.

 BHA is “reasonably anticipated to be a human carcinogen” by the U.S. Department of Health and Human Service’s (HHS’) National Toxicology Program (NTP), based on “sufficient evidence” of carcinogenicity from studies in experimental animals.
 However, the data available from epidemiological studies are inadequate to evaluate the relationship between human cancer and exposure specifically to BHA, per NTP.